anggapur/anggapur.github.io/README.md

 # The story: Geekseat Witch Saga: Return of The Coder!

 This is a result of assign from GeekSeat.
-MVC OOP created with PHP from scrath, so this is really simple MVC.
+MVC OOP created with PHP from scrath, so this is really really simple MVC.
-The routing on index.php

-## Installing

-Installation is super-simple.
-Grab [Composer](http://getcomposer.org/) and run `composer install` in the Git repository directory.

-## Explanation
+## How to Use

-The idea behind this is that reading, modifying and breaking it will teach a person how to work with MVC in PHP.
-The comments included in it are also helpful.

-As a 3-bullet-point primer, I like to think of MVC in this way:

-* **The Model** - Concerned with data.
-Creating, Reading, Updating and Deleting.
-* **The View** - Concerned with appearance.
-How the application looks.
-* **The Controller** - Concerned with behaviour.
-How the application acts and flows.
+When you access ..., you will see the landing page that contains of form.
+You need to input that form.
+After that, you will able to click "Get the Answer" Button to get the answers/results.
+If you wanna to reset everything, then click "Reset" Button.
+\n
+Note :
+* The different between Year of Death and Age of Death cannot be negative, if there is a different that negative, you will not get the answer and also there is a notification about that.
+* You cannot set Age of Death or Year of death smaller than 0